 And, please don't fall for the guy that says he has 90% winning trades, or that with their system you only need to have 40% winning trades.
 Those are all just useless metrics to base your judgment on.
 And just run from anyone who's 'proof' of how great a trader they are is based on them flagging their 'certified' trading and bank account statements at you.
 Remember Bernie Madoff?
 Please....

 You should choose your trading mentor the same way that you would select an attorney: you interview them and determine for yourself if you feel comfortable with that person based on your conversation vs a sales pitch, advertisement, or parchment paper certificates hanging on the wall.

 Sure, that's a long process, and it takes work.
 It's an unfortunate fact that most folks who go into trading will spend more time picking out a pair of shoes than they will selecting a mentor.
 If you don't do your homework, or you pick the cheapest alternative, then you get what you pay for.
 Sorry, but that's just the way it is.

 I've been in the martial arts since 1968 and hold a Grandmaster ranking.
 I didn't achieve that by myself.
 I was persistent and I had mentors to point the way for me.
 Of course, I had to do the work.
 But a huge part of what I was taught was that once I had mastered that art and myself, my responsibility was to share that knowledge with others.
 And so, since I have benefited from my experiences in trading, I feel I have a responsibility to work with others.
 And that's why I teach trading.
 Simple as that.

 I'm not pushing training programs as my business.
 I'm a trader, and I'm in this business to make money and to enjoy life.
 However, I feel I have a responsibility to help folks who seek my counsel.
-But, before considering Longwood Currency Trading as your mentor, please consider the following quote by Jessie Livermore because it embodies the essence of my thought process:
+But, before considering Longwood Currency Trading as your mentor, please consider the following quote again by Jessie Livermore because it embodies the essence of my thought process: